ordina-jworks/ordina-jworks.github.io/_posts/2020-08-06-kubernetes-clients-comparison.md

 The app is made in the Ionic Framework using Capacitator as cross-platform runtime, which is something you notice when you start using the app.
 I don't really like this feeling, as I prefer my clients to have a more native feeling, although I understand why the developers chose this approach.

-The primary factor of why I would use this application is because they support almost every resource combined with a GUI if you don't like using the terminal.
+The primary reason why I would use this application is because they support almost every resource combined with a GUI if you don't like using the terminal.
 However, I'm not a fan of the interface in general, as it seems to be messy and overwhelming at times when a resource provides you with a great deal of information in an uncategorized way.
 If you want to know every detail about your resource at all times, then this application is definitely for you.
 I didn't have a reason yet to use the mobile client, but I'm sure that depends on your use case.